LisiLisenok/asyncTest/README.md

-This is next version development branch.
+This is next version development branch - 0.2.0 currently